|book review by Gary Johnson

 Wilhelm certainly isn't a stuffy writer.
 His love for world cinema fills the pages of this film guide.
 In the introduction, he eloquently describes movies as "little glimpses of the world--visions of life--as seen through the eyes of people we would otherwise never meet."
 Wilhelm cherishes those glimpses, and the effect they have upon us.
 He loves the potential of cinema to connect us with other people and provide an emotional involvement "every bit as valid, powerful, and resonant as other forms of contact with humanity."
 I suppose that's why I truly enjoyed reading World Cinema, for Wilhelm doesn't use this book as a showcase for his intellectual chops.
 He's more concerned with spreading the word about the potential of cinema.

 Whether you are making your first forays into world cinema or you are a seasoned veteran of international film, VideoHound's World Cinema is an ideal resource.
 In addition to the movie reviews, Wilhelm also provides over thirty sidebars on key filmmakers and actors, including Toshiro Mifune, Jean-Luc Godard, Marcello Mastroianni, Ennio Morricone, Claude Chabrol, and others.
-At times the book casts such a wide focus that it barely skims the surface.
+At times, the book casts such a wide focus that it fails to become useful.
 For example, World Cinema broaches the subject of Hong Kong action cinema, with sidebars on both Jackie Chan and John Woo, but then only includes reviews of three Woo movies and two Chan movies.
 Overall, however, this film guide does a remarkable job of presenting its reader with the vast canvass of world cinema.

 VideoHound's World Cinema is now available from Visible Ink Press.
 Suggested retail price: $17.95.
 Paperback.